 2. Zendesk users not being recognized in EZOfficeInventory

 Solution: For EZOfficeInventory to recognize users of your Zendesk account, you need to add them (by matching their email addresses in both systems).
-We currently do not support auto-importing users from Zendesk to EZOfficeInventory, but if you’re interested in having us implement this, please let us know by reaching out to us via the support email given below
+We currently do not support auto-importing users from Zendesk to EZOfficeInventory, but if you’re interested in having us implement this, please let us know by reaching out to us.

 3. Getting the error message in Zendesk “There was a problem accessing the data ….”

 Solution: This generally happens when the subdomain for the account is changed in EZO or a custom domain is added.
 To fix, simply disconnect Zendesk from Settings –> Add Ons and then reconnect.